serval-uni-lu/urs_phase_transitions/lpa/README.md

 To compile, just type `make`
 The command `make debug` is available to compile the debug version with the address sanitizer.
-This will create an executable calles `modularity_d`.
+This will create an executable called `modularity_d`.

 Program usage: